 - a.
 Landowner negotiations to obtain the easement providing the most efficient pipeline route resulted in the removal of 1.175 miles of existing Supply Line 38-101. - b.
 The Project Team rerouted Supply Line 38-101 from agriculture fields to an adjacent dirt road and at a greater depth any reduce the likelihood of a third party incident due to agricultural activities within the area. - 6.
-Diameter Changes: The Project Team replaced the existing portion of the pipeline with pipe based on the recommendation of the RER and to standardize the pipeline diameter to facilitate future pigging activities. - 7.
-Substructures: The Project Team identified multiple utilities prior to construction and included them in the Project design. - 8.
-Permit Conditions: The Project Team obtained encroachment permits from Kern County and the California Department of Water Resources (DWR).
+Diameter Changes: The Project Team replaced the existing portion of the pipeline with pipe based on the recommendation of the RER and to standardize the pipeline diameter to facilitate future pigging activities.
+This also resulted in cost savings from favorable pricing of bulk purchased pipe. - 7.
+Substructures: The Project Team identified multiple utilities prior to construction and included them in the Project design.

+8. Permit Conditions: The Project Team obtained encroachment permits from Kern County and the California Department of Water Resources (DWR).